guaix-ucm/pyemir-tutorials/tutorials/tutorial_imaging/refined_combination.rst

 The image combination can be improve by tuning some of the parameters of the recipe ``FULL_DITHERED_IMAGE`` (step 2 in the previous section).
-In this sense, there is no need to repeat the basic reduction of the individual exposures (step1).
+In this sense, there is no need to repeat the basic reduction of the individual exposures (step 1).

 As previously mentioned, two are the problems that we want to solve:

 1. **Improve the offsets between individual exposures:** this can be achieved in several ways:

-   - by setting the requirement ``refine_offsets: True``: in this case a cross-correlation between subimage regions around bright targets is carried out to derive refined offsets.
+   - By setting the requirement ``refine_offsets: True``: in this case a cross-correlation between subimage regions around bright targets is carried out to derive refined offsets.
 See subsection :ref:`improving_offsets_1` below.

-   - by providing an ASCII file with a list of offsets measured independently by the user and indicated with the requirement ``offsets: user_offsets.txt``.
+   - By providing an ASCII file with a list of offsets measured independently by the user and indicated with the requirement ``offsets: user_offsets.txt``.
 See subsection :ref:`improving_offsets_2` below.

-   - by providing the same ASCII file with precomputed offsets (as in the previous item) and using, in addition, the cross-correlation method.
+   - By providing the same ASCII file with precomputed offsets (as in the previous item) and using, in addition, the cross-correlation method.
 In this case, both requirements ``refine_offsets: True`` and ``offsets: user_offsets.txt`` must be set.
 See subsection :ref:`improving_offsets_3`